-ISSUES | 2022 Hospital Regulatory Update
+2022 Hospital Regulatory Update

-By Teri Bedard, BA, RT(R)(T), CPC
+BY TERI BEDARD, BA, RT(R)(T), CPC

-On November 2, 2021, the Centers for Medicare & Medicaid Services (CMS) issued a final rule for the Hospital Outpatient Prospective Payment System (HOPPS) for CY 2022.
-The HOPPS Final Rule can be accessed online at: federalregister.gov/public-inspection/2021-24011/medicare-program-hospital-outpatient-prospective-payment-and-ambulatory-surgical-center-payment.
+n Nov.
+2, 2021, CMS issued a final rule for the Hospital Outpatient Prospective Payment System (HOPPS) for CY 2022.
+The HOPPS Final Rule can be accessed online at: federalregister. gov/public-inspection/2021-24011/ medicare-program-hospital-outpatient-prospective-payment-and-ambulatory-surgical-center-payment.
 This rule applies to facility settings (i.e., outpatient hospitals and ambulatory surgical centers).
-As has been the case over the last few years, CMS did not finalize any dramatic reimbursement changes, but there are some nuanced changes which can and do have an impact, including finalizing the Radiation Oncology (RO) Model.
-A comprehensive update on the RO Model can be found on pages XX-XX.
+As has been the case over the last few years, CMS did not finalize any dramatic reimbursement changes.